awsdocs/amazon-s3-userguide/doc_source/specifying-kms-encryption.md

    keyName, file).withSSEAwsKeyManagementParams(new SSEAwsKeyManagementParams());
 ```

 In this case, Amazon S3 uses the AWS managed key \(see [Protecting data using server\-side encryption with AWS Key Management Service \(SSE\-KMS\)](UsingKMSEncryption.md)\.
-You can optionally create a symmetric KMS key and specify that in the request\.
+You can optionally create a symmetric encryption KMS key and specify that in the request\.

 ```
 PutObjectRequest putRequest = new PutObjectRequest(bucketName,